BitcoinDesign/Guide/guide/payments/coin-selection.md

 #### Automatic Coin Selection

 The ideal privacy oriented automated solution would be for bitcoin wallets to automatically select (a cluster of) coins to send from the payee's recognised address (e.g Joe), thereby minimising privacy exposure as a default standard.
 However, this relies upon there being an existing cluster recognised by the payee's address, as well as this cluster containing enough bitcoin to fund the outgoing transaction.
-If there is an additional sum of bitcoin required for the transaction input, or perhaps no recognised cluster of coins at all, the wallet could then default to one of the three following options (commonly used by bitcoin wallets today) for coin selection:
+If there is an additional sum of bitcoin required for the transaction input, or perhaps no recognised cluster of coins at all, the wallet could then default to one of the three following options (commonly used by bitcoin wallets today) for coin selection:[^3]

 - **Oldest coins first (FIFO):** the default strategy spends the oldest coins first.
 - **Minimize fees (optimize size):** the strategy spends the lowest number of coins to reduce the byte size of the transaction.
 This strategy results in a low network fee.